sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 The ratings tell you what should be improved in your content.

-Use these ratings as guidelines for focused content.
-You shouldn't ruin your content just to get a better rating.
+You should never ruin your content just to get a better rating.
+So, use these ratings as guidelines for focused content.

 #### Meta vs Page Title